Are you finding yourself spending more and more time on your laptop, tablet or smartphone?

 Mirrored by comments in the article by the Psychiatrist Dr Henrietta Bowden-Jones who states:

 “We see people who prefer their virtual life to daily reality, who can arrive extremely obese and haven’t moved for weeks, or I have seen people who are extremely thin and malnourished.”

 The ease of the virtual world becomes all consuming.
 We don’t need to impress the opposite sex because there is pornography to suit any taste.
 We can feel powerful by humiliating someone on Twitter or levelling up on World of Warcraft.
 Our virtual identities become more important than our physical ones.

 This is not isolated to London, but is happening up and down the country.
 When one worried mother contacted the psychologist she stated “When I contacted Henrietta she said I was the fifth person that week.”

-With the London lifestyle so fast paced, competitive and stressful it does not surprise me that we seek a quick technology fix to quell our anxiety.
+With the London lifestyle so fast paced, competitive and stressful.
+It is not surprising me that we seek a quick technology fix to quell our anxiety.

-Just like drugs (legal and illegal) we must learn to notice when we are in control of it or whether it is in control of us.
+Just like drugs, legal and illegal, we must notice when we are in control of them or whether it is in control of us.